kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md

 \(2\) Claim restrictions, including time periods within which passengers must file a claim or bring an action against the carrier for its acts or omissions or those of its agents;

 \(3\) Rights of the carrier to change terms of the contract.
-(Rights to change the price, however, are governed by §253.7);
+(Rights to change the price, however, are governed by [[Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md#§253.7   Direct notice of certain terms.|§253.7]]);

 \(4\) Rules about reconfirmation of reservations, check-in times, and refusal to carry;